Anyline/mobile-ocr-documentation-anyline/source/index.md

 ```

 Create a property, initialize the module and add it to the view of our view controller.
-Afterwards supply the license key and set the delegate.
+Afterwards, supply the license key and set the delegate.
 The delegate will receive a call when a result is found.
 If the Anyline set up returned an error the error object will be set and you can handle the error.
 Furthermore it is necessary to set the scan mode utilizing *setScanMode*.

-Possible values are:
+Possible values:

 - ALElectricMeter
 - ALGasMeter